 The purpose of this system is to create a simple and easy to use software testing/bug finding.

 Many schools want to test students' bug finding skills, but lack the ability to stage a competition effectively.
 The system will simplify the way that schools can test student’s abilities by making it all automated.
 The system will allow schools ranging from middle/high school to graduate school levels to set-up and execute competitions to test student’s abilities at finding bugs.
-The system will simplify
+The system will simplify this process.

 Users and Their Goals